tech-med/medlearnity.com/src/content/wpPages/tutors/keith-cordner/index.md

 ---
 title: 'Keith Cordner'
 pubDate: 2023-05-18
 description: 'Tutoring has been an incredibly rewarding opportunity for me.
-It grants perspective, helps me stay fresh on more obscure content, and crystalizes my own un'
+It grants perspective, helps me stay fresh on more obscure content, and crystalizes my own un.'
 ---

 # Meet Keith Cordner